cdig/svga/README.md

 # SVG Activity
-A library for making activities/animations with SVGs.
+A framework for making activities/animations with SVGs.

 ### Table of Contents
 - [Overview](#overview)